scottmillers/vscode-devcontainers-getting-started/README.md

 [Podman](https://podman.io/) is a free and opensource container tools on your local environment.
 Podman also has the security advantage of running on windows without requiring administrative priviledges.

-These are the steps to use Visual Studio Dev Containers with Podman on Windows 11
+These are the steps to use Visual Studio Code Development Containers with Podman on Windows 11

 ## Prerequisites